zzw890827/play-ground/README.md

-## webpack-hmr-dev-env
+## play-ground-app
-A web scaffold for building a development environment.
+You can use this app to practice web development.

 ### Usage
 Edit ```index.js```, ```template.html``` or ```style.css``` and then run start,